 “Everybody is looking for validation, no matter who you are, and I think that’s a need of the human condition – to look for affection or recognition or validation.” ~ Alejandro Gonzalez Inarritu

-When someone asked me what the biggest issue for narcissistic abuse was for me, I had to say it was the constant invalidation of my feelings, thoughts and emotions.
-It LITERALLY made me feel like I was not a "real person" at all.
+You might be surprised to know that when someone asked me what the biggest issue for narcissistic abuse was for me, I had to say it was the constant invalidation of my feelings, thoughts and emotions.
+It LITERALLY made me feel like I was not a “real person” at all.
 No kidding.

 The Definition of Validation

-Because it took me awhile to realize that I was actually worthy of being considered a real person, I figure some of my fellow victims and survivors of narcissistic abuse could use a quick definition on what I'm talking about.
+Because it took me a while to realize that I was actually worthy of being considered a real person, I figure some of my fellow victims and survivors of narcissistic abuse could use a quick definition on what I’m talking about.

 So, validation is acceptance and recognition that thoughts, ideas or concepts are understandable and worth hearing.
 When a “normal” person validates someone, it means recognizing and accepting other people and their thoughts, feelings and concerns as legitimate.

 And, even though a “normal” person may disagree or have a difference in opinion, he or she can still recognize value in the thoughts and opinions of other people.
 A “normal” person is likely to see even “abnormal” behaviors in an understandable way.
 Even someone who wouldn’t classify himself as an empath can display empathy – when we’re talking about your everyday, average Joe, of course.